Unannounced Visits by Government Agents for Immigration Related Enforcement Actions

 • University police will not participate in joint enforcement actions against individuals based solely on immigration status, unless required by law.

 • If the Agents attempt to carry out the warrant, state, “Please wait while I contact our university police department.”
-If they do not wait, alert GWPD right away.
+If they do not wait, alert GWPD right away but do not attempt to physically obstruct Agents’ activities.

 A university office may wish to identify a conference room or other space, near where the Agents enter, where discussions (as instructed by GWPD and/or OGC) can be held in a confidential manner.